Alternative accommodation with Aviva Signature home insurance: What is it?

 - Policy limits, exclusions and duration of stays vary, so check your documents carefully.

-When you and your loved ones are displaced, the priority is repairing your home as quickly as possible and helping you stay on track with everyday life in the meantime.
+We think that when you and your loved ones are displaced, that the two most important things are repairing your home as quickly as possible and making sure you’re able to get back on track with life in the meantime.

 When might alternative accommodation be needed?